 Experience nature and history at an oasis of calm located just outside Tokyo.

-The Shonan area, where Enoshima and Kamakura are located, are known for their Pacific ocean beaches and attractions.
-It has long been popular as the closest seaside resort to Tokyo, and many flock to the area during the summer.
-Enoshima, the symbol island of Shonan, can be reached via a bridge from the shore, and it is easy to travel there on foot.
-Kamakura is a historic site with 3 sides covered by hills and its front facing the ocean.
-The city has numerous shrines and temples including the Great Buddha of Kamakura, and its streets are filled with atmosphere from its long and venerable history and traditional culture.
+The Shonan area, where Enoshima and Kamakura are located, is known for its Pacific Ocean beaches and attractions.
+It has long been popular as a summer seaside resort close to Tokyo.
+Enoshima, the symbol island of Shonan, can be easily reached on foot by a bridge.
+A lighthouse, botanical gardens and shrines are popular draws.
+Kamakura is a historical site surrounded on 3 sides by hills and facing the ocean at its front.
+Numerous shrines and temples include the Great Buddha of Kamakura, and the streets of Kamakura are filled with atmosphere from its long and venerable history and traditional culture.